dcdelia/tinyvm/README.md

 can be invoked as in C, except for the final semi-colon that must not be added.
 For the time being, only functions with integer arguments and return values are supported.
+TinyVM> HELP COMP_CODE
+Manipulate compensation code for OSR points:
+--> COMP_CODE <OP> FOR <F1> AT <P1> TO <F2> AT <P2>

+where:
+	OP is one of the following actions: CHECK, CAN_BUILD, BUILD F1 and F2 are existing functions
+	P1 and P2 are locations in F1 and F2 respectively

+COMP_CODE can CHECK whether a compensation code is required to perform an OSR transition from P1 to P2, verify if OSRKit CAN_BUILD it automatically and actually BUILD it.

+Program locations can be expressed using an LLVM '%name' (including numerical IDs for anonymous values) or a line ID '$i' reported by SHOW_LINE_IDS.
+When a basic block is specified, its first non-PHI instruction is picked as location.
 TinyVM> HELP INSERT_OSR
 OSR points can be inserted with one of the following commands:
 --> INSERT_OSR <PROB> <COND> OPEN UPDATE IN <F1> AT <P1> CLONE